 Also consider Ken Erdedy who sleeps with women to buy pot from them, and then dumps them because he is quitting pot and does not want to be tempted.
 When he dumps the woman he calls The Appropriation Artist she is so angry that she send him an art work she made to tell him that she hates him.
 He saves the artwork and hangs it up in his house.

 David Foster Wallace may not have been able to write about the consciousness of women (maybe only women should attempt to write about the consciousness of women) but he does a really good job with writing about men who not nice to women in his book Brief Interviews with Hideous Men.
-I admit this is the one book by DFW I have not read yet.
-I may have read parts of it here and there online.
+I did read this book, at least parts of the book.
+The first story is about Nobel Laureate writer who is reading a story beside his kidney shaped pool.
+There is also a series of stories writing in a Question and Answer sequence, but the questions are omitted.
+I listed to them on Audible Dot com in a collection of stories.

 The next article I was shown was one about how Psychiatry killed David Foster Wallace.
 He took the drug Nardil for 20 years, but he stopped taking it after it caused a medical crisis.
 He was still depressed and he had more ECT, which (it is speculated by the author Megan Wildhood) made him unable to write and think clearly as well as he wished, and this caused him to commit suicide.
 I am not sure if this is true, but it could be a reason.
 I think it was the over all depression that caused him to commit suicide.
 I think Ketamine could have saved him.
 I don’t think he needed to write anymore after writing Infinite Jest.
 If he was unable to ever write another story or book after IJ he still had achieved literary immortality.